Dominant East Bengal pick up comfortable win against Chennai City | Goal.com

 East Bengal started the second half with more intent and purpose in the attacking third.
 In the 48th minute, Vanlalremdika, who had swapped flanks with Mera, cut back incisively for Santos.
 The former Sporting Gijon B player created space for himself before shooting at goal but Santana flew his body towards the left and pulled off a save to keep the scoreboard unchanged.
 In the 52nd minute, the former Aizawl winger even found the net after Kassim Aidara spit open Chennai's defense with a through ball but the linesman had already raised his flag.

-Ansumana Kromah was thrown in the mix and within minutes of taking the pitch, he was in the thick of action.
-Chennai's Spanish keeper seemed to pull him down inside the box and what should have been a penalty on most occassions was denied by the referee.
+Ansumana Kromah was thrown in the mix to add more teeth in attack and within minutes of taking the pitch, he was in the thick of action.
+Chennai's Spanish keeper seemed to pull him down inside the box and what should have been a penalty on most occassions was waved off by the referee.

-But East Bengal were finally rewarded for their persistence in the 68th minute when Marcos de La Espada scored the opener.
+But East Bengal were finally rewarded for their persistence in the 68th minute when Espada scored the opener.
 The Spanish duo of Mera and Santos were the primary architects.
-Mera released his compatriot and the 24-year old drilled in a low cross across the face of goal for Espada to simply tap into the net.
+Mera released his compatriot on the right flank and the 24-year old drilled in a low cross across the face of goal for Espada to simply tap into the net.

-But what would bother the Kolkata giants is the injury to midfield linchpin Lalrindika Ralte who was stretchered off immediately after the second.
+But what would make the victory bitter-sweet for the Kolkata giants is the injury to midfield linchpin Lalrindika Ralte who was stretchered off immediately after the second.

-Nonetheless, this victory would definitely boost the morales of an East Bengal team who had lost three consecutive games including a derby before heading into the match.
+Nonetheless, this triumph away from home would definitely boost the morales of an East Bengal team who had lost three consecutive games including a derby before heading into the match.
 The three points see them climb to the fourth spot in the league table with 11 points from eight games.
-They would to return to action on February 1 against the Indian Arrows.
+They would return to action on February 1 against the Indian Arrows.